 It’s a reminder that human beings, even the very smartest ones, are naturally inclined to view the world through the prism of their own circumstances, beliefs and experiences.
 All of us, no matter how high our individual IQs, have our blind spots.

-In the case of LTCM, mathematical assumptions about the volatility of its investments turned out be wrong, with literally catastrophic consequences.
+In the case of LTCM, mathematical assumptions about the volatility of its investments turned out to be wrong — and the consequences were catasrtophic.

 The lesson of this episode for we mere mortals is that if even Nobel laureates suffer delusions about the wisdom of their investments, we all could improve our positions by seeking another opinion before making big financial decisions.